 You will learn to follow a set sequence of postures (Asanas) building strength, flexibility and endurance in the physical body.
 It also realigns, loosens tight muscles and detoxifies the body and nervous system.

-Through regular practise, on a mental level, it improves the focus, willpower, mind body awareness and confidence to overcome the mental obstacles which often are holding us back from moving forward.
+Through regular practise, on a mental level, it improves the focus, willpower, mind body awareness and confidence to overcome the mental obstacles in our practise.